Universal abundance fluctuations across microbial communities, tropical forests, and urban populations: Methods

 \subsubsection{Microbiome data}

 Microbiome data from Ref.~\cite{caporaso_moving_2011} was obtained and processed as in Ref.~\cite{ji_macroecological_2020}.
-We consider only the gut microbiome data for individual M3 since it was substantially longer than other time-series.
-The data was collected in time intervals of one day with some gaps in sampling.
-There were a total of 336 time-points recorded.
+We consider only the gut microbiome data for individual M3 since it was substantially longer than other time-series. \RW{The data was collected in time intervals of one day with some gaps in sampling, and hence $\Delta t =1$ day for microbiome data.
+There were a total of 336 time-points recorded excluding sampling gaps.
+Since there were sampling gaps, an approximate duration of observation, $t_{obs}$, of 300 days was used for microbiome data.}

 To process the data, first, read counts at each time point were normalized to obtain relative abundance.
 Only prevalent or relatively abundant species were used for our analysis.
 Specifically, we considered species only if they were present in more than half of the time points and their average abundance was greater than $10^{-3}$.
 85 species that met this criterion.
 To calculate the empirical LFD, we used abundances that were collected $\Delta t=1$ days apart.
 We plot and fit data with non-zero relative abundance.
 Each species has its own set of SLRM parameters.